yuryalencar/ClashRPAWithRobot/README.md

 ## About Project

-This project aims provide a structure to run Teasy robot files generated.
+This project aims provide a sample robot to get and generate an csv with members of the Clash Royale Based in start tag information.

 ## Starting

 ### Installation

-This project not contains installation. **But** this project **require Robot Framework installed**.
-Install Robot using below steps.
+For run this project is required: Robot Framework and Playwright.
+For install use below steps.

 1. Install Python 3
 ```